 Bombs fall at St Johns

-If Eileen has correctly recalled this event being while the railway line through Coventry was closed, this bombing would have happened just a few days before the Abbey End land mine was dropped; it took, remarkably, only four or five days for the railway through Coventry to be reopened.
+If Eileen has correctly recalled this event as being while the railway line through Coventry was closed, this bombing would have happened just a few days before the Abbey End land mine was dropped; it took, remarkably, only four or five days for the railway through Coventry to be reopened

 The intended target here does indeed appear to be the railway line, and the bridge over it would seem to be at the centre of the bombs that fell.
 Damaging the bridge would have disrupted the railway of course, but also the main roads south to both Leamington and Warwick.